oreqizer/rust-notes/10_generics.md

 }
 ```

+This is useful in case the compiler cannot infer the type, or you want to change
+the inferred type to something different.

 ## Defaults

-The type can be defaulted using the `T=Default` syntax:
+The type can be defaulted using the `T = Default` syntax:

 ```rust
 struct Point<T = u64>(T, T);